Originally published June 2017, updated regularly.

 Hurricanes can come about any time of the year, but in the Atlantic, they're most common during the official hurricane season, June 1st through November 30th, peaking in September.
 During this same period of time, however, hundreds of cruises set sail, while millions of people enjoy vacations in Florida and various destinations throughout the Caribbean without suffering the affects of a single hurricane or tropical storm.
 When a storm does come however, things change.
 Flights, cruise itineraries, and tours all have the potential of being changed or canceled.
 This brings up the first important point:

 Because ships can frequently route around bad weather, the most common effect that these storms have on cruises is that ports of call may be changed.
 This might mean going to your scheduled ports of call but in a different order, or visiting different ports entirely.
-The week I'm writing this in fact the Oasis of the Seas was scheduled to visit the US Virgin Islands, and instead went to San Juan.
+For example, when first putting this info together in 2017, Oasis of the Seas was scheduled to visit the US Virgin Islands, and instead went to San Juan.
 While some passengers' plans had to be changed, they simply changed to another enjoyable and beautiful destination.
 You might also find that the destination isn't scheduled to change, but if you have to tender, rough waters from a nearby storm may mean you're in for a sea day instead.
 That in mind, if you're going on a cruise with the goal of visiting a specific destination, you may want to avoid taking that trip during hurricane season, or at least during its peak when your itinerary is more likely to be affected.
 Still, itineraries can change any time of the year.

 Consider Travel Insurance